Ouyangqingxing/Design-pattern/readMe.txt

 Study design pattern together!
 I'd like to code some program when I study it.
 Every design pattern have one more example~
-£¨By the way,every detail and explain will in the test class£©
+£¨By the way,every detail and explain will in the test class.And the first example in each pattern maybe not so useful in project,but it makes we understand the pattern eayily£©

 ¡ïDesign pattern 's five Levels¡ï
 Lv.1 Never study the design pattern.Know very less about object-oriented.The code is terrible.